 The NAAB grants candidacy status to new programs that have developed viable plans for achieving initial accreditation.
 Candidacy status indicates that a program should be accredited within 6 years of achieving candidacy, if its plan is properly implemented.
 In order to meet the education requirement set forth by the National Council of Architectural Registration Boards, an applicant for an NCARB Certificate must hold a professional degree in architecture from a program accredited by the NAAB; the degree must have been awarded not more than two years prior to initial accreditation.
 However, meeting the education requirement for the NCARB Certificate may not be equivalent to meeting the education requirement for registration in a specific jurisdiction.
 Please contact NCARB for more information.

-The Alfred State Bachelor of Architecture program was granted initial candidacy status – retroactive to Jan.
-1, 2014 – for the following professional degree program in architecture:
+The Alfred State Bachelor of Architecture program was granted initial accreditation status – retroactive to Jan.
+1, 2018 – for the following professional degree program in architecture:

 Prospective students are welcome to visit Alfred State at any time.
 To arrange a formal campus tour, or informal studio visit day, please contact your admissions counselor at email@example.com.